 These frozen tahini and coconut cream no-bake fudges are the perfect easy cool-down treat for the hot days of summer.
 Wether you go for the black sesame or the beet sesame they are sure to please the whole gang.

 Want a healthy, sugar-free treat that’s perfect for the hot days to come?
 This frozen black sesame tahini fudge (done two ways) is an easy, healthy indulgence that’s great for sharing.

 This is an extremely versatile treat as you can make it any flavour: Cacao, blueberry, acacia, lemon, or even chai, maybe?
 And if you’re looking for something with a little more pizazz, adding any variety of seeds, nuts, or fruit powders will definitely amp this treat up.
 There are endless possibilities!
 Like this raw vegan superfood chocolate fudge that will satisfy all your tastebuds.

-Sprinkle top with sesame seeds and freeze for 2 hours, or until set.
+- Pour into the lined tin ; swirl in the black sesame paste and sprinkle top with sesame seeds and freeze for 2 hours or until set.